swarley7/gograbber/README.md

 - Aquatone (name?): this project was heavily inspired by aquatone (which is also awesome)
 - C_Sto: thx for forcing me to learn Golang and laughing at my extreme incompetence

+# License

+gograbber is licensed under the MIT licence.
+I have no idea what that means, but it sounds important.

 # Donate?

 If you like this *thing* and want to shout a beer maybe do that?